 I’m about to admit something I know you have never heard from anyone else.
-Ever.
 I love airports.
 If I didn’t my life would be miserable.
 I’m not saying I haven’t had my ups and downs, my missed connections and delays.
-But I’ve had a very close relationship with airports for 13 years and counting, and like any couple in a long-term relationship, I’ve had to invest a lot of effort into making it work.
+But I’ve had a very close relationship with airports for thirteen years and counting.
+Like any couple in a long-term relationship, I’ve had to invest a lot of effort into making it work.
 And…living in NYC I happen to use three of the top ten worst airports in America for everything from on time departures, arrivals, amenities, quality of toilet paper… you name it.
 So if I can love the airport ANYONE can.

 Really, you do just that and 90% of anxiety goes away.
 So how much is plenty?
 Most airlines would say it’s 90 minutes before your departure time for a domestic flight and I agree.
 Another tactic in time management is to think of the Boarding Time as the mark to hit, not the Departure Time.
 This is usually 30 minutes before a flight leaves and will give you some built in breathing room.

 If you do like to cut it close, there are two things you should know:

 - The airlines have a minimum required check-in time of 45 minutes.
 That means if your bag isn’t checked 45 minutes before your flight leaves, they can refuse to let you board.
 It’s 30 minutes if you’re carrying on.